Spark arrestor: Internal combustion

 Modern technologies have largely eliminated the production of large particulate matter from internal combustion engines.
 However, as engines wear, carbon deposits can build up on the internal walls of the engine.
 When these deposits break free, they exit through the exhaust system and present a potential fire hazard.
 Vehicles without properly functioning spark arresters have been suspected of starting numerous wildfires, including the devastating track fire near Raton, New Mexico in June 2011.

 Today, spark arresters can be found as OEM or aftermarket components on many types of equipment, such as large agricultural machines, off highway vehicles (OHVs), and small engines (chainsaws, string trimmers, leaf blowers, etc.).

 Buildings

 Spark arresters are also fitted to the top of a flue (or a chimney pot) to prevent floating embers from a fire (particularly one burning wood) setting light to a flammable roofing surface (shingle, thatch, or bitumen-felt) or falling onto combustible material on the ground.
 Such a spark arrester typically consists of a double layer of metal mesh, which catches the ember and allows the flue gas to escape.

 Large power station boilers are commonly fitted with electrostatic precipitators.

+Electrical equipment

+Vents for Purged & Pressurized Electrical Enclosures in Chemical Atmospheres (which are Hazardous Locations identified by Class, Division and Group in the NFPA National Electric Code, Article 500) must be “spark arresting”.
+Specifically, if a vent is utilized to prevent over-pressurization of a purged or pressurized enclosure, it must be capable of preventing the discharge of incandescent particles to the surrounding hazardous location, according to the National Fire Protection Association Standard 496.
+"Incandescent particles" is a new term which replaced the originally term "sparks and burning materials" in previous publications.
+Regardless, this term is understood and defined to be any particle that is of sufficient mass and surface temperature to ignite a surrounding flammable atmosphere.
+While ignition temperature of the flammable substance in question varies depending on its composition and concentration, this form of ignition source is generally seen and described by a layperson as "sparks" in the open air.